d3/d3-hierarchy/README.md

 ### Hierarchy

+Before you can compute a hierarchical layout, you need a hierarchy.
+If your data is already in a hierarchical format, such as JSON, you can pass it directly to [d3.hierarchy](#hierarchy); otherwise, you can rearrange tabular data, such as comma-separated values (CSV), into a hierarchy using [d3.stratify](#stratify).

 <a name="hierarchy" href="#hierarchy">#</a> d3.<b>hierarchy</b>(<i>data</i>[, <i>children</i>])

 Constructs a root node from the specified hierarchical *data*.
 The specified *data* must be an object representing the root node.
 The specified *children* accessor function is invoked for each datum, starting with the root *data*, and must return an array of data representing the children, or null if the current datum has no children.
 If *children* is not specified, it defaults to: